badlydrawnrob/elm-playground/programming-elm/README.md

     - commands tell the Elm Architecture to do something to the outside world
     - subscriptions tell the Elm Architecture to receive information from the outside world.
 6. Using `let` and a `_` to temporarily print out `Debug.log String data` for testing.
-7. I know how `decodeString photoDecoder` is working (takes a json string), but not sure about the compose function passed through to `WebSocket.receive` in the subscriptions.
+7. I know how `decodeString photoDecoder` is working (takes a json string), but need to make it clearer to myself what's happening with the function composition (and the fact that you've GOT to change from `msg String` to `msg Result` in the subscriptions function.
     - **Add `how-function-to-msg-works` to Anki**
     - The simple string, and the `Result`.